svaidyans/My_Enterprise_Portal/README.md

 <b>*** <i>The VM has been deprecated due to costs; a serverless solution has been deployed as detailed below.</i></b>

 ## Latest deployment
 A serverless architecture solution with Django, Bootstrap 4 and Python has been deployed to Azure.
 The featureset remains same.
-The Web App is available at <a href="https://bit.ly/m365lite" target="_blank">here</a>.
+The Web App is available at [here](https://bit.ly/m365lite){:target="_blank"}.

 ## Security considerations
 This app has "Security First" and "Privacy First" principles embedded: